Tera-bytes/CTF-s-solutions/PACTF_2019/How'd_I_Get_Hacked/README.md

 NB:I was using HxD editor on Windows, whose default code page is ANSI.

 Notice these weird characters: "â€®" and "â€¬".
-Their respective hex values are "E2 80 AE" (U+202E) and "E2 80 AC".
-In fact, "E2 80 AE" (U+202C) causes a right-to-left override, meanwhile "E2 80 AC" cancels the effect of any previous override.
+Their respective hex values are "E2 80 AE" (**U+202E**) and "E2 80 AC" (**U+202C**).
+In fact, "E2 80 AE"  causes a right-to-left override, meanwhile "E2 80 AC" cancels the effect of any previous override.

 Example: if you open a hex editor and type: